Centrelink – challenging a decision

 When conducting a review, the officer will:

-- talk to you about the decision and properly explain it to you, where possible
+• talk to you about the decision and properly explain it to you, where possible

-- look at the facts, the law, and Centrelink policy
+• look at the facts, the law, and Centrelink policy

-- request further information from the original decision-maker if required
+• request further information from the original decision-maker if required

-- affirm, change, or set aside the original decision
+• affirm, change, or set aside the original decision

-- advise you in writing about the result of the review and how they reached their decision.
+• advise you in writing about the result of the review and how they reached their decision.

 How to request an external review – first review

-If you believe the decision made by the authorised review officer is incorrect, in most cases you can seek a free review by the Social Services and Child Support Division of the AAT.
+If you believe the decision made by the authorised review officer is incorrect, in most cases you can seek a free review by the Social Services and Child Support Division of the ART.
 To apply for the first review of a Centrelink decision, you can:

 Some decisions have time limits on making an application for a review.
-Even for payment decisions without time limits, it’s important to make sure you apply before the cut-off for receiving backdated payments if the AAT changes the decision.
+Even for payment decisions without time limits, it’s important to make sure you apply before the cut-off for receiving backdated payments if the ART changes the decision.

-If your application is about social security, you should make it within 13 weeks of the authorised review officer’s decision so that you are eligible to receive backdated payments.
-You can make an application after 13 weeks, but you won’t be able to receive full back pay.
+If your application is about social security, you should make it within 90 days of the authorised review officer’s decision so that you are eligible to receive backdated payments.
+You can make an application after 90 days, but you won’t be able to receive full back pay.
 There is no time limit for applying for a first review about decisions relating to debts.

-For many decisions about family assistance payments, you need to make an application within 13 weeks.
-You can make an application about Family Tax Benefit after 13 weeks if you get it paid fortnightly, but you won’t be able to receive full back pay.
+For many decisions about family assistance payments, you need to make an application within 90 days.
+You can make an application about Family Tax Benefit after 90 days if you get it paid fortnightly, but you won’t be able to receive full back pay.
 There is no time limit for applying for a first review about decisions relating to debts.

 For student assistance payments, you must make your application for first review within three months of receiving the authorised review officer's decision.
 This deadline may be extended in special circumstances.